cole-trapnell-lab/hooke/docs/about.md

+# Differential abundance

+Hooke can identify differentially abundant cell types for a given contrast.
+The underlying PLN model mimics the standard (G)LM-like interface of `R::stats`.
+This allows users to fit a multivariate Poisson lognormal model after correcting for effects of offsets and covariates.
+This framework allows users to perform multivariate statistical regression to describe how perturbations alter the relative abundances of each cell state.
+For example, you could model the effects of genotype (WT vs MT) while controlling for experimental batch.

-# Analysis of silicosis with Hooke
+## Analysis of differentially abundant cell types in silicosis with Hooke

 This data was published in [Hasegawa, Franks, et al. _bioRxiv_](https://www.biorxiv.org/content/10.1101/2023.02.17.528996v1).
 The authors performed a longitudinal transcriptomic analysis using scRNA-sequencing of the lungs from pre- and post-silica challenged mice.

 The data includes 12 whole lung samples across pre- and post- intratracheal silica.
 35 unique cell states were identified using highly and specifically expressed marker genes.
+For simplicity, we are splitting samples into 2 levels: exposed and not exposed.
+The goal is to identify which cell types are differentially abundant post-silica exposure.

 ```
 cds = readRDS("silicosis_cds.cds")